monsoonmaelstrom/book2/book2.md

 It’s at this moment Henry comes out of the house with Amelia, and some guy I assume is her cousin, whatever his name was, trailing behind.
 When they finally come within speaking distance of our group, Amelia says, “That’s a good look on you, Peter,” as she laughs.
 “Did you do that, Hazel?”

-“No,” I say, and look pointedly at Liam.
+“No,” I answer, and look pointedly at Liam.

 “Liam?
 Really?
 Interesting,” she comments.
 “I think I might actually prefer this version of you, Liam.”